Seeking how to run faster run longer?

-I get questions all the time from Soldiers on how to improve their run times and run faster.
+I get questions all the time from Soldiers on how to improve their run times.

-Do a long run each week!
-It is, without question, the most important training tactic to not only run faster times but is the important foundation you have to lay if you are comitted to improving.
+Do a long run each week.
+It is the most important training tactic to not only improve times.
+Remember, lay the foundation first to improve later.

 Long run mastery

-The long run teaches your body to store glycogen or carbohydrate more so that your body uses fat more efficently.
+The long run teaches your body to store glycogen or carbohydrate more so that your body uses fat more efficiently.

 Ever see the Kenyans finish a race?